opierre/MNISTER/README.md

 	|-- README.md
 ```

-Then, you should run the [cpufreq.sh](https://github.com/polivier2/MNISTER/blob/master/scripts/cpufreq.sh) according to the number of your number of CPU cores.
+Then, you can run [cpufreq.sh](https://github.com/polivier2/MNISTER/blob/master/scripts/cpufreq.sh) according to the number of CPU cores you have.
 This script sets the performance mode over all CPU cores and stop the load balancing.

 ### Exporting your neural network